m4ndeb2r/IM9906-2-VerifyingIdentityHashMap/README.md

 unittests for testing the JML-specs, for example to see if the specified class invariants hold at all time.

 # How to run
+This repository contains a number of existing proof files for 15 methods of the `IdentityHashMap`.
 To load the existing proof files in the KeY tool, follow these steps:
-1. Clone the repository
+1. Clone the repository on your computer
-1. In the folder `/key', start the key tool: `java -Xmx8G -jar ./key-exe-weigl_ihmapCaseStudy-202201301531.jar`.
+1. In the folder `/key`, start the key tool: `java -Xmx8G -jar ./key-exe-weigl_ihmapCaseStudy-202201301531.jar`.
 (The `-Xmx8G` is optional, and can be adjusted as one pleases.
 1. Load any proof file from the folder `/KeY-proof-files/VerifiedIdentityHashMap`.
 (Note that the proof files are compressed, and must be unzipped first.
 The unzipped `*.proof` files can then be loaded with KeY.)

 # Project setup (from scratch)